 As an alternative to simulated-use studies, the device can be exposed to anticipated worst-case conditions and then evaluated.
 If the anticipated worst-case conditions are defined clearly to represent conditions that are more stressful on the coated device than the clinical situation, the device’s ability to meet its specifications after exposure to such conditions can verify the acceptable performance of the device.

 Sometimes it is difficult or impossible to evaluate the performance or safety of the device using in vitro test methods or under simulated end-use conditions.
 In these cases, preclinical animal studies may be necessary.
 It is important to document the safety profiles of all coating materials found by performing literature searches and summarizing in vitro and other preclinical test results before initiating the evaluation.
 The more documentation, the less data may be required from the animal study.
-The studies must be performed to good laboratory practice (GLP) requirements.
-If specific GLP requirements are not met during the study, be prepared to justify the reasons for the failures.8

 A pilot study is typically needed to refine surgical technique, animal handling requirements, device design, directions for use of the device, etc., before the pivotal trial begins.
 Using an animal species known to be a good model for the device to be evaluated can minimize regulatory concerns.
 Employing a surgical team that has experience with the required procedure can save time.